DataDog/documentation/content/en/dora_metrics/setup/_index.md

 ## Overview

-The four DORA Metrics are calculated based on two types of events which support different data sources.
+The four DORA Metrics are calculated based on two types of events that support different data sources.

 [**Deployment events**][8]
 : Indicate that a new deployment has occurred for a service in a specific environment.
 Deployment events are used to compute deployment frequency, change lead time, and change failure rate.